Guide - The Best of Park City

 Vacation Rentals

 Numerous condominiums and historic homes within Old Town are available as vacation rentals.
 These properties range from compact units to substantial homes accommodating groups.
-The walkable location suits visitors prioritizing nightlife, dining, and the Main Street experience.
+The walkable location suits visitors prioritizing shopping, nightlife, dining, and the Main Street experience.

 What to ask about: Parking arrangements, which can be limited in Old Town's historic core.